cylc/cylc-admin/docs/feb2020-workshop-agenda.md

 - rose suite-run migration and related changes
   - including new "cylc run" semantics (name/run1,2,3... etc.)

+- authorization
+  - can we specify an initial set of access levels?
+  - implementation ideas

 - practical debugging session
   - how to debug the UI (with browser and Vue dev tools)
   - how to debug WFS and the UIS

-- coding, if time allows
+- coding
-  - can we usefully work together on something?
-    (e.g. an initial UI dot view?)
+  - can we usefully work together on something, for several afternoons (say)? e.g. an initial UI dot view?

-- authorization
-  - can we specify an initial set of access levels?
-  - implementation ideas

-Finally: Gantt Chart
+Finally: update the Gantt Chart through mid-2021